Skip to content

 Every plugin goes through the same lifecycle:

-1. Register -- init() registers the plugin via registry.Register()
+1. Register -- init() registers the plugin via registry.RegisterFactory()

 3. Preflight -- cheap validation (env detection, config checks)

-5. Execute -- commands lazily build RuntimeProvider runtimes as needed
+5. Execute -- commands lazily build plugin-local typed runtimes as needed

 Preflight runs for all enabled plugins before any command.
 It must be fast and side-effect-light -- no network calls, no heavy state.
-Heavy work (API clients, caches, estimators) belongs in RuntimeProvider, which constructs the runtime lazily when a command actually needs it.
+Heavy work (API clients, caches, estimators) belongs in plugin-local runtime builders, which run only when a command actually needs them.

 Custom Plugins